First off, I want to thank each and every one of you for this site, for spreading the word, for giving our children a chance!!

 When my husband Matt and I took Emma to her wellness visit, her pediatrician said everything was “perfect”.
 We had mentioned that Emma’s hips were popping and clicking, and she said it was “normal”.
 It is just what happens when babies are growing.
 So we left the office, confident that our baby girl was, as the Dr. said, “perfect”.
 Yeah well we learned pretty quick, our pediatrician messed up big time.
 Matt kept telling me “something just isn’t right”.
 I said not to worry, the Dr. said she is perfectly healthy.

 At this point I am a puddle.
 After we left the hospital, we went to the park to try and relax with Emma and all I could do was cry and think!
 ALOT!
 I told my husband, we need a second opinion, maybe a third.
 This is our baby we are talking about here!!!
 Our first baby who is so beautiful and perfect.
-So I literally googled a Dr. and found the University of Rochester Medical Center.
-We made an appointment for a few days later (we were blessed to get in so fast) and we also made a back-up appointment at the Shriners Hospital in Erie P.A.
-Both about the same distance from home…..
+So I literally googled a Dr. and found the University Medical Center.
+We made an appointment for a few days later (we were blessed to get in so fast) and we also made a back-up appointment at another hospital.
+Both about the same distance from home.

-We met with Emma’s amazing team on the 15th at URMC, and that is how we found Dr. Cook.
-He explained everything so well, answered every question, made us feel comfortable, I had faith in this guy and so did my husband and we didn’t think twice about it.
+We met with Emma’s amazing team on the 15th at University Hospital, and that is how we found Dr. C. He explained everything so well, answered every question, made us feel comfortable, I had faith in this guy and so did my husband and we didn’t think twice about it.
 Emma needed a closed reduction and spica cast for 12 weeks, but we all know, there is no guarantee.
 WE FOUND OUR DR. TO FIX OUR BABY!!!!
-Dr. Cook moved to Rochester from Canada because the main hospital (Strong Memorial) is in the process of opening a children’s hospital and he wanted to play a major role.
+Dr. C moved to from Canada because the main hospital is in the process of opening a children’s hospital and he wanted to play a major role.
 His credentials astounded us!
-He worked/studied at Boston Mass, one of the top 3 pediatric hospitals.
+He worked/studied at one of the top 3 pediatric hospitals.
 We were scheduled for surgery only a couple weeks later.
 It all happened that fast!!!

 In the mean time playing the waiting game, I found https://www.facebook.com/groups/Hiptoddlers/…….a DDH Group on Facebook.
 I just randomly chose it and started to learn more about my babies condition.
 It was the best thing I could have done for myself, my husband, and for Emma.
 We met amazing mommies who have all been in our shoes, who are still going through it, all types of stories and surgeries, which I must admit was scary at first because of worst case scenarios I seen.
 Through this group I was able to obtain priceless information, new friends, and help with endless support and love.
 I was given a spica table, a cast cooler, a bean bag chair, moleskin tape, toys, clothes…..all from perfect strangers.
 We took trips to Canada to get these items, just so happy to have help!!!
 It’s just the 3 of us.
 No family.
 This is it, but it’s perfect as long as I have my daughter and my husband.